VicentiuBacioiu/feed-emailer-html/README.md

 ### Kindle Configuration
 Download the Release package, unzip it, and open the config.json file using any text editor.
 Below is each option explained:
-- Server: The SMTP email server.
-Example: mail.google.com
+- Server: The SMTP email server address.
 - Port: The email port, default 587
 - UseSSL: Set to **true** if you want to use a secure connection, otherwise **false**
 - User: The email account username